Over the years I have used gardening as a retreat from the rush of everyday life. Gardens offer a year round place of exercise and enjoyment

 So how do you know which type of plant or flower seed you are looking at when at a garden nursery or shop?

-The vast majority of seed packets, indicated this on the reverse side of the packet, usually on the top left or right.
+The vast majority of seed packets indicate this on the pack's reverse side, usually on the top left or right.

 These are non-woody plants (woody plants being trees and shrubs).
 Herbaceous plants have green and soft stems.
-They tend to grow very fast so that they can produce flowers and seeds in a very short elapsed time.
-It is usually small herbaceous plants that occupy otherwise barren land first.
-This is due to the fact that they tend to be small, close to the ground and produce lots of seeds.
+They tend to grow very fast to produce flowers and seeds in a short elapsed time.
+It is usually small herbaceous plants that occupy otherwise barren land first, mainly due to them tending to be small, close to the ground, and producing lots of seeds.

 Tender or Hardy Plants: What Does It Mean?

-As well as needing to know how long your plant will survive for, you will need to know if it can withstand the cold weather during the winter months.
+As well as needing to know how long your plant will survive, you will need to see if it can withstand the cold weather during the winter months.

-Gardeners differentiate between a plants ability to cope with winter weather or not by naming those plants that can as being HARDY and those plants that cannot, as being TENDER.
+Gardeners differentiate between a plant's ability to cope with winter weather or not by naming those plants that can function as HARDY and those that cannot as TENDER.

-Tender plants on the other-hand – will need you to help them over-winter.
-A good example of this would be a tree fern.
-You may need to cover it with a fleece during winter months – or if possible, bring it indoors.
+Tender plants, on the other hand, will need you to help them during the winter.
+An excellent example of this would be a tree fern.
+You may need to cover it with a fleece during the winter months—or if possible, bring it indoors.

 Strictly speaking, all annual plants are herbaceous.
 They have a short life-span and neither the time or the energy to develop anything but soft, non-woody stems.